mrassili/hf-project/README.md

 This project is about developing a responsive web page that replicates the design mockup provided by Hidden Founders for their front-end developer position challenge

+(This project is unmaintained for the time being)

 ## Setup

 If you already have NodeJS installed, you can just clone the project